top of page

 Fran Redmon

-Fran Redmon, Secretary has a B.F.A. in Commercial Art from Western Kentucky University.
+Fran Redmon has a B.F.A. in Commercial Art from Western Kentucky University.
 She is the former director of the Kentucky Craft Marketing (CMP), a program of the Kentucky Arts Council.
 She received the 2007 Craft Organization Development Association’s (CODA) national award for “Outstanding Service, Creative Thinking, and Leadership” having a significant impact on the crafts field.
 State and national leadership positions include numerous boards, advisory councils and state government committees.
-She has consulted with numerous programs and is currently a Kentucky Peer Advisor for the Kentucky Arts Council and marketing chair for the Appalachian Artisan Center.
-She is a part-time business co-owner of Redmon2 Marketing + Design and a working artist.
+She has consulted with numerous programs and is currently a Kentucky Peer Advisor for the Kentucky Arts Council.
+She is currently a working artist and pastel painter as Fran Redmon Fine Art.
+She serves on the board and grants committee for Yes Arts, Frankfort.
+She is former program and marketing chair for the Appalachian Artisan Center.
+She and her husband formerly operated Redmon2 Marketing + Design.

 Board Member